10 Signs You Are an Omega Male

 An omega male is considered at the bottom of the power hierarchy.
 Even though toxic ideologies tend to dismiss omega males as losers, they are not always so; they aren’t wired in the same way concerning “masculine” traits.

-10 signs of an omega male
+11 potential signs of an omega male

 1. You’re not the best at socializing

-Omega males also prefer alone time over going to a party or engaging in a socializing activity.
+Omega males might also prefer alone time over going to a party or engaging in a socializing activity.
 Because they’re so guarded, it can be hard to strike up a conversation with them.
-An excellent way to get them to talk more is to find the things that interest them and ask questions about them.

 As an omega male, if you want to get over this hurdle, then it’s essential to learn how to bring yourself to make small talk.
 This can be hard if you have a lot of anxiety over meeting people, but small talk is integral to getting ahead in life.